jiyuzh/kernel-compile/README.md

 ### vscode.sh

-This script depends on `python-is-python3` to funciton properly.
+This script depends on `python-is-python3` to function properly.

 To use this script, you MUST compile the kernel at least once before running it.